cvicens/atomic-fruit-service/README.md

 # Atomic Fruit Service

-This is sample Fruit service generated from a maven artifact that generates all the needed Java scaffolf for a Quarkus Maven app.
+This is sample Fruit service generated from a maven artifact that generates all the needed Java scaffold for a Quarkus Maven app.

 > Don't worry, there's also a Gradle counterpart ;-)